LamaliaNetwork/LamaliaWiki/src/pages/patchNotes.md

 - Bedrock Can Now OverEnchant
 - Re-Add Support For 1.21.2, 1.21.3, 1.21.4
 - Add Support For Bedrock 1.21.5
+- Re-Add: Questboard system
+- Added: Quest Points Shop in spawn
+- Added: Restart Timer to show when the server will restart
+- Re-Add /ec command to open enderchest

 **Changes**
 - Nation can have up to x lands in total (owner ranks)